deepbrainspace/deepbrain-stack/documentation/architectural-decisions.md

 ### Context
 We initially planned to vectorize all RocketChat messages using a MongoDB Change Stream Listener, but determined this approach was unnecessarily complex and resource-intensive.
+Instead we will only vectorize Q&A content from the LLM Query Worker.

 ### Rationale
 - **Focused relevance**: Q&A content is more valuable for retrieval than general chat messages